AV-98-Ingram/LeetCodeSolutions/October/Readme.md

 visiting the right child before the left child will be fine.
 ```

+**126-Word_ladder_II**
+- Still uses Dijkstra style BFS (i.e., removing visited edges).
+However be CAUTION that this problem requires to return ALL shortest paths, so edges shall be removed after all nodes at the current level have all been visited.
+If remove an edge immediately after visiting, alternative paths will be missed.

 **127-Word_ladder**
 - the basic idea is to do Dijkstra's style BFS, i.e., initially making all nodes unvisited and removing visited nodes to avoid cycles; no cache is ever needed
 - there two ways to achive it: 1) search on graph directly which is good for the cases of small edge numbers and long words; 2) search by manipulating characters in words, which is good for the cases of big edge numbers and shorter words.

+**128-Longest_consecutive_sequence**
+- use Union/Find

 **210-Course_schedule_II**
 - I wrote a fix-point like solution which essentially is the BFS topological sorting but less concise.